 Et voila!
 Enjoy!

-A humongous thanks to the wonderful Loulou for letting me guest post on her blog today!
+A humongous thanks to the wonderful Loulou for welcoming me to her blog today!
 I am a huge fan of Loulou and I am so grateful to connect with all of her readers!

 Thank you so much for this recipe Laura.
 They look delicious and I can't wait to try them!
 And, without question, I will be there visiting your future bakery one day!